Sierra Leone Civil War: Mass war rape

-During the war gender specific violence was widespread.
+During the war gender-specific violence was widespread.
 Rape, sexual slavery and forced marriages were commonplace during the conflict.
 The majority of assaults were carried out by the Revolutionary United Front (RUF).
-The Armed Forces Revolutionary Council (AFRC), The Civil Defence Forces (CDF), and the Sierra Leone Army (SLA) have also been implicated in sexual violence.
+The Armed Forces Revolutionary Council (AFRC), Civil Defence Forces (CDF), and the Sierra Leone Army (SLA) have also been implicated in sexual violence.
 The RUF, even though they had access to women, who had been abducted for use as either sex slaves or combatants, frequently raped non-combatants.
 The militia also carved the RUF initials into women's bodies, which placed them at risk of being mistaken for enemy combatants if they were captured by government forces.
 Women who were in the RUF were expected to provide sexual services to the male members of the militia.
 And of all women interviewed, only two had not been repeatedly subjected to sexual violence; gang rape and individual rapes were commonplace.
 A report from PHR stated that the RUF was guilty of 93 per cent of sexual assaults during the conflict.
 The RUF was notorious for human rights violations, and regularly amputated arms and legs from their victims.
 Trafficking by military and militias of women and girls, for use as sex slaves is well documented, with reports from recent conflicts such as those in Angola, the former Yugoslavia, Sierra Leone, Liberia, the DRC, Indonesia, Colombia, Burma and Sudan.
-During the decade long civil conflict in Sierra Leone, women were used as sex slaves having been trafficked into refugee camps.
-According to PHR, one third of women who reported sexual violence had been kidnapped, with fifteen per cent forced into sexual slavery.
-The PHR report also showed that ninety four per cent of internally displaced households had been victims of some form of violence.
+During the decade-long civil conflict in Sierra Leone, women were used as sex slaves having been trafficked into refugee camps.
+According to PHR, one-third of women who reported sexual violence had been kidnapped, with fifteen per cent forced into sexual slavery.
+The PHR report also showed that ninety-four per cent of internally displaced households had been victims of some form of violence.
 PHR estimated that there were between 215,000 and 257,000 victims of rape during the conflict.